 Indiana bill would require teaching cursive writing

-Indiana lawmakers are again considering a push to require the teaching of cursive writing by the state's schools.
+Indiana legislators are again considering a push to require the teaching of cursive writing by the state's schools.

 The issue first came up after the state Department of Education in 2011 dropped cursive writing as a required part of the school curriculum and told school districts that it expected students to become proficient in keyboard use.

 The state Senate's education committee is scheduled to hold a hearing Wednesday on a cursive writing bill sponsored by Republican Sen. Jean Leising of Oldenburg.
 The bill would require all public school districts and all accredited private elementary schools to teach cursive.